HealthRecords/health-record-visualizer/_TODOs.md

 files are hard coded, should pass them in.both the above and the source file(s)

-Add a smoothing option to the charts, it's hard to read when it jumps around a lot.
+Add a smoothing option to the charts, it's hard to read when it jumps around a lot. on the blood pressure graph, we still have numeric labels on each point on diastolic.
+We alrady removed them from systolic (and everything else) write all graphs to "output" folder.

 #  Architecture
 1. Switch to apache echarts to get interactive charts.